 What is EMR?
 Features, Examples and Use Cases

-In the rapidly evolving landscape of healthcare, the digitization of patient information has become a cornerstone for enhancing the quality and efficiency of medical services.
 Electronic Medical Records (EMR) stand at the forefront of this digital transformation, revolutionizing the way healthcare providers manage, access, and exchange patient information.
 This article aims to shed light on the concept of EMR, exploring its fundamental features and delving into its diverse use cases within the healthcare ecosystem.

 What is EMR

-Main Features of EMR system
+Main Features of EMR Systems

 EMR systems come equipped with a myriad of features designed to streamline healthcare workflows and improve patient care.
 These features include but are not limited to: